 The St. Louis Arc Family Workshop Series provides in-depth information on supporting a family member with an intellectual or developmental disability.
-Most of our workshops are free, open to everyone, and take place at the St. Louis Arc Centene Family Center or Childgarden Early Childhood Center.
+Most of our workshops are free, open to everyone, and take place at the St. Louis Arc Centene Family Center.

 State and Federal Benefits

-Do you have questions about what benefits your family member is eligible for when they turn 18?
-Are you worried about the impact of work on your family member’s benefits?
+Do you have questions about what benefits your family member is eligible for as a legal adult?
 Medicaid, Medicare, Social Security, SSI – find out who is eligible, what the differences are between the programs, and how to access the appropriate contacts in order to apply for services.
 Information about working while receiving benefits will also be covered.